Birthstones? Know What Your Birthstone MeansBy Gemone Diamonds

 November’s topaz symbolizes faithfulness, consistency, and friendship, and is thought to have healing properties to help breathing disorders.
 Found in an array of colors, the prized Imperial Topaz is orange and has pink undertones.

-December’s blue topaz symbolizes wealth, strength, protection from harm, psychic sensitivity and connection to the Spirit World.
-Hence its use by many ancient cultures as a protection amulet.
+December’s blue topaz birthstones and gems symbolize wealth, strength, protection from harm, psychic sensitivity and connection to the Spirit World.
+Hence their use by many ancient cultures as protection amulets.
 Also known for its healing properties, blue topaz takes on the properties of its wearer.